 Finally I went to him.
 His mother let me in and told me weeping, “O, Meijer is going to die.”
-Then I saw Meijer, he had such shining eyes and he cried to me, “I go home, I go home!”
+Then I saw Meijer, he had such shining eyes and he cried to me, “I am going home, I am going home!”
 There I was and all I could say was, “Meijer, you are raving, you are at home!”
 “Yes, here I am at home, but I am going to Jesus, I go to Jesus!”
 There I was, I didn’t understand it at all.
 A Jewish boy who said he was going to Jesus.
 Shortly afterwards Meijer passed away, he was only seventeen years old!
 His father and mother died in the gas chambers but his brother, Loekie, survived Ravensburg and Mauthausen.
 I met him one time in the Muiderstraat near the synagogue after the war.

 Only 27 years later I started to understand that Meijer, an Israelite, had accepted his Messiah as his personal Saviour.
 The Lord God spared him from the Holocaust.
 I believe it was God’s intention that I was a witness of this.
 I will never forget this and every time that I think about this episode in my life, about Meijer, I am moved and I regret, that I didn’t know then what I know now, that his Messiah is also my Messiah.
 Meijer has gone ahead of me many years, but one day I will thank and praise the Lamb slain for us together with him forever and ever.

 thank you for sharing this..
 It is true as I too came to know and have burning heart.
 Thank You LORD Father God.